tabahi/accuracy_metrics/README.md

 # accuracy_metrics
-Precision, Recall, F1, unweighted, weighted accuracy all in one code.
+Saving everyone the hassle.
+Precision, Recall, F1, unweighted, weighted accuracy, confusion matrix, all in one code.
 Requires ndarray type labels for numpy.

 ## Use:
 ```python